West County Center: 1969 mall

 The original West County Center mall was constructed by May Co.'s CenterMark Properties real estate development division, and opened on February 20, 1969, at the southeast corner of I-270 and Manchester Road (Route 100) in Des Peres, Missouri.
 It was built on the site of the Manchester Drive-In movie theater, which many remember for the Easter sunrise services that were held there.
 It was 563621 sqft and was anchored by Famous-Barr and JCPenney.
 The mall was sold to the Australian Westfield Group in 1994 and was renamed Westfield Shoppingtown West County.

 In 1997, Nordstrom announced their intention to open a new anchor store at the mall, as part of a complete reconstruction of the center by Westfield.
 The original mall closed on January 27, 2001, and was demolished, except for the JCPenney anchor store structure, which was remodeled.

 2002 mall

 The new 1138813 ft2 Westfield Shoppingtown West County opened on September 20, 2002.
 The US$230 million project added a 2-story Nordstrom, a Lord & Taylor, a food court, and three parking garages.
-It also included a 2-story Dick's Sporting Goods above the café court.
+It also included a 2-story Galyan's Trading Company above the café court.
+In 2004 Galyan's was acquired by Dick's Sporting Goods.
 In October 2007, CBL & Associates acquired four out of five malls in the St. Louis area owned by Westfield.

 In 2009, the mall's vacant Lord & Taylor was adapted into a new wing housing Barnes & Noble, which relocated from an older location nearby, and other retailers.
 The mall had one of the region's two Apple Stores and the region’s only Lego Store.

-In May 2011, it was announced that TIAA-CREF would receive 50% ownership of West County Center and several other CBL malls in an attempt to reduce CBL's debt.
+In September 2012, it was announced that TIAA-CREF would receive 50% ownership of West County Center and several other CBL malls in an attempt to reduce CBL's debt.